Kiran7007/Interview-Preparation/README.md

 * **What is Manifest file and R.java file in Android?** </br>
     * **Manifest**: Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 The manifest presents essential information about the application to the Android system, information the system must have before it can run any of the application's code.
 It contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc.
     * **R.Java**: It is an auto-generated file by aapt (Android Asset Packaging Tool) that contains resource IDs for all the resources of res/ directory. </br>

- * **Launch modes in Android?** </br>
-   * **Standard**: It creates a new instance of an activity in the task from which it was started.
-Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
-     * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
-   * **SingleTop**: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
-     * Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
-     * Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.
-   * **SingleTask**: A new task will always be created and a new instance will be pushed to the task as the root one.
-So if the activity is already in the task, the intent will be redirected to onNewIntent() else a new instance will be created.
-At a time only one instance of activity will exist.
-     * Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
-     * Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.
-   * **SingleInstance**: Same as single task but the system does not launch any activities in the same task as this activity.
-If new activities are launched, they are done so in a separate task.
-     * Eg: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be:
-     * Task1 — A -> B -> C  and Task2 — D</br>

  * **How does the activity respond when the user rotates the screen?** </br>
    When the screen is rotated, the current instance of activity is destroyed a new instance of the Activity is created in the new orientation.
 The onRestart() method is invoked first when a screen is rotated.
 The other lifecycle methods get invoked in the similar flow as they were when the activity was first created.</br>